-EDITOR: An earlier published version of this article incorrectly made a single reference to Viceroy Homes, a legal entity dissolved in a 2015 bankruptcy, emerging as Viceroy Houses Ltd. Viceroy Construction Ltd., the subject of this story, is the construction division of Viceroy Houses Ltd. Viceroy Houses Ltd. is not a party to the legal action referenced in this story.
+EDITOR: An earlier published version of this article incorrectly made a single reference to Viceroy Homes.
+Viceroy Construction Ltd., the subject of this story, is the construction division of Viceroy Houses Ltd. Viceroy Houses Ltd. is not a party to the legal action referenced in this story.

 The Hillview Condo Corporation has been slapped with a $23,136,055 lawsuit after terminating their contract with a builder in August 2017.
 The Hillview Condo is a 214-townhouse complex in Abasand that burnt down in the 2016 Wildfire.

 Sheila Champion, who owns a unit in the complex, said she no longer has trust in the board to make the right decisions regarding the rebuild or the lawsuit.

 “I would like the bank to say ‘give us your keys and we will deal with it when it is rebuilt, I don’t want it, just take it back and let me stop paying.
 We can’t even do that, we have to file bankruptcy.
 You have to ruin your life to avoid ruining your life.”

 Champion added, “For us, the fire wasn’t the disaster, this is the disaster.”

 Viceroy Construction Ltd. (*), a company from Vancouver, B.C. was selected to rebuild the condominiums in October 2016.

 According to messages from the board to condominium owners, the Regional Municipality of Wood Buffalo had issued a stop work order that shut the site down, because there was no fire water.